Ojas1024/LEAP/Apps/Examination/App/Readme.md

 # LEAP Examination App

+## About the Project

+Welcome to my personal project, the **LEAP Examination App**!
+I'm Ojas Gupta, and I'm thrilled to introduce this lockdown kiosk application that I've developed to create a secure and controlled environment for examinations.

-The **LEAP Examination App** is a robust lockdown kiosk application designed to provide a secure and controlled environment for conducting examinations or assessments.
-It ensures that users can access only the examination interface, preventing unauthorized access to other functions on Windows devices.
+The LEAP Examination App is designed to ensure that users can access only the designated examination interface, preventing unauthorized access to other functions on Windows devices.
+It's a powerful tool to maintain the integrity of the examination process.

 ## Key Features